-TRENTON, N.J. - The first pill for millions of people with the dangerous combination of diabetes and high cholesterol won US approval yesterday, offering convenience - and savings - to patients taking multiple pills.
+TRENTON, N.J.—The first combination pill for the millions of people with the dangerous combination of diabetes and high cholesterol won U.S. approval Friday, offering convenience -- and savings -- to patients taking multiple pills.

-Juvisync, a probable blockbuster developed by Merck & Co., will be launched in a few weeks.
-It combines Merck’s Type 2 diabetes pill Januvia with Zocor, a former Merck blockbuster in the widely used class of cholesterol-fighting drugs called statins.
+Juvisync, a probable blockbuster developed by Merck & Co.
+Inc., will be launched in a few weeks.
+It combines Merck's Type 2 diabetes pill Januvia with Zocor, a former Merck blockbuster in the widely used class of cholesterol drugs called statins.

 The combination pill will sell for the same price as Januvia alone, about $215 per month.
-Generic versions of Zocor cost about $30 a month.
+Generic versions of Zocor cost roughly $30 a month.

-That should make Juvisync attractive for millions of diabetics currently not taking a statin.
-Guidelines from the American Diabetes Association recommend that diabetics with heart disease or who are older than 40 take a statin pill daily.
+That should make Juvisync attractive for the millions of diabetics currently not taking a statin.
+Guidelines from the American Diabetes Association recommend that diabetics who have heart disease or are over age 40 take a statin pill daily.